Monopoly (game): Add-ons

 Numerous add-ons have been produced for Monopoly, sold independently from the game both before its commercialization and after, with three official ones discussed below:

 Stock Exchange

 The original Stock Exchange add-on was published by Capitol Novelty Co. of Rensselaer, New York in early 1936.
-It was marketed as an add-on for Monopoly, Finance, or Easy Money games.
-Shortly after Capitol Novelty introduced Stock Exchange, Parker Brothers bought it from them then marketed their own, slightly redesigned, version as an add-on specifically for their "new" Monopoly game; the Parker Brothers version was available in June 1936.
-The Free Parking square is covered over by a new Stock Exchange space and the add-on included three Chance and three Community Chest cards directing the player to "Advance to Stock Exchange".
+It was initially marketed as an add-on for not only Monopoly, but also similar games such as Finance and Easy Money.
+Shortly after Capitol Novelty introduced Stock Exchange, Parker Brothers bought the rights and marketed their own version as an add-on specifically for Monopoly, which became available in June 1936.
+The Free Parking square is covered over by a new Stock Exchange space and the add-on included three Chance and three Community Chest cards.

-The Stock Exchange add-on was later redesigned and re-released in 1992 under license by Chessex, this time including a larger number of new Chance and Community Chest cards.
-This version included ten new Chance cards (five "Advance to Stock Exchange" and five other related cards) and eleven new Community Chest cards (five "Advance to Stock Exchange" and six other related cards; the regular Community Chest card "From sale of stock you get $45" is removed from play when using these cards).
-Many of the original rules applied to this new version (in fact, one optional play choice allows for playing in the original form by only adding the "Advance to Stock Exchange" cards to each deck).
+The Stock Exchange add-on was later redesigned and re-released in 1992 under license by Chessex, this time including ten new Chance cards and eleven new Community Chest cards.
+Many of the original rules still applied.

-A Monopoly Stock Exchange Edition was released in 2001 (although not in the U.S.), this time adding an electronic calculator-like device to keep track of the complex stock figures.
-This was a full edition, not just an add-on, that came with its own board, money and playing pieces.
-Properties on the board were replaced by companies on which shares could be floated, and offices and home offices (instead of houses and hotels) could be built.